 #3 Do not Monitor and Cut at the same time.
 Pause.
 Assess.
 Use your own tactile sense as a guide.

 Rarely do I actually subscribe to anyone else’s philosophies; except Nietzche and Heiddeger’s.
 But Helen Keller was right.
 The most significant of all senses may not be seen, heard – it shall only be reflected by feeling.
 Mirrors should be there as means to halt, reflect and to memorise.
 BEFORE proceeding/moving forward onwards.

 Again following similarly to number 1, use as much of your hands as possible rather than holding an additional mirror as you go razoring your head all over.
 Trim for a minute.
 Stop and assess.
 Never ever – multi-task both things in a vacuum.

-Honestly, I have no idea how many Youtuber’s® self-help DIY managed to do this.
-But after over a year from me constantly trying to get used to multi-task (monitoring AND trimming at the same time) – it simply is not a logical process in my perspective.
+Honestly, I have no idea how many Youtuber’s® self-help DIY managed to do all that simultaneously.
 Imagine your sense of directions inverted.
 Whilst trimming your way on the go.
 Left suddenly becomes right.
 Up suddenly becomes bottom.
 It likely takes far more than “first” tries as you develop mind-muscle-coordination judgment.
 Worse – the inverted perspective of a hand-held mirror compounds this problem.

 At the end of the day; what matters is your own initiative.